 Class of 1957 Green Fund

-The Class of 1957 Green Fund was established by the Class of 1957 to provide funding for initiatives designed to enhance sustainable practices at Wellesley, to reduce the school's environmental impact, and to raise awareness about environmental issues on campus.
+The Class of 1957 Green Fund was established by the Class of 1957 in the late 2000s to provide funding for initiatives designed to enhance sustainable practices at Wellesley, reduce the school's environmental impact, and raise awareness about environmental issues on campus.

 Important Notes About Applying: